davepinch/pinchy.cc/content/topics/history/ur/who-can-compare-with-justice.md

 next: >-
   Men were singing the praises of Justice.
-  “Not so loud,” said an angel; “if you wake her she will put you all to death.”
+  “Not so loud,” said an angel; “if you wake her she will put you all to death.” proverb of: Ur
 type: quote
 tags:
-- Ur
   - quote
   - justice
   - life
 ---